 For a long-time, i have been debating on whether i should or shouldn’t post this blog.
 But after thinking long and hard, i now how important it is for me to share my story and to show that the loves one who are left behind aren’t alone and that life can go on.
-So here’s my story and what my life look likes 6 years on at the age of 24.
+So here’s my story and what my life look likes 6 years on.

 Let’s go back to 2012.
 For about 3 months my mum hadn’t been feeling to well.
 She had been having multiple test and doctors appointment but wasn’t get any answer.
 Her symptoms were getting worst everyday.
 The symptoms were shortness of breath, constantly exhausted and finding more and more harder and harder to breath.